CaraMcAvinchey/purrfect-sitters/README.md

 5. Instead of deleting a cat, a softer feature can allow for users to 'check' a cat for booking in the event a pet is deceased.

 ## Web Marketing Strategies
-- The following strategies for Purrfect Sitters have been considered and a combination of the below can be implemented.
+- The following strategies for Purrfect Sitters have been considered and a combination of strategies can be implemented as the company grows.
+- For an online service, word of mouth will be the strongest tool alongside online support as described below.

 ### SEO
 - The content of the website was written using a combination of short-tail and long-tail keywords without the use of keyword stuffing as a bad practice.